 Receive data over UDP network from a remote device

 The UDP Receive block receives data over a UDP network from a remote device.
 It can receive data by using the connection between the development and target computers or by using a dedicated Ethernet card.
+If you use a dedicated Ethernet card, add a UDP Configure block to your model.

 Data— Data received